Diasen Diathonite Evolution

 Why we love it

-The main ingredients are lime NHL3.5, cork, clay and diatomaceous earth.
+The main ingredients are Hydrated lime, NHL 3.5 binder, Clay, Cork and Diatomaceous earth.
 These all-natural ingredients are sympathetic to the conservation requirements of listed buildings and will contribute to LEED credits.

 Evolution dries much faster than a traditional lime plaster; usually it only takes one third of the time which works out at approximately 2mm per day.